G-Q/ffa_free_cities/README.md

 Worried about messing things up?
 Don't be!
 There's comments at the start of every file about how to make changes, and everything is undoable.

-If you know Sugarcube and want to add passages, checkout [the list of existing passages](passage-titles.txt).
+If you know [Sugarcube](http://www.motoslave.net/sugarcube/2/) and want to add passages, checkout [the list of existing passages](passage-titles.txt) first.